getodk/xforms-spec/_sections/120-entities.md

 ```

 ### Namespacing
 This specification uses the `http://www.opendatakit.org/xforms/entities` namespace for attributes added to nodes defined by the ODK XForms spec.
-The prefix commonly used for this namespace is `entities`.
+In this document, the corresponding prefix used is `entities`.

 Additions to the main instance are NOT namespaced.
 The specification describes exact XPath paths that consumers must look for.